Configure service accounts for clusters on Anyscale on GKE

 This page describes how to use and manage service accounts for Anyscale clouds deployed on Google Kubernetes Engine (GKE).

-You annotate your GKE service account to add a trust relationship with the Google Cloud service account.
-This annotation provides nodes in your Anyscale cluster access to resources in your cloud provider account, such as the default Cloud Storage bucket configured during your cloud deployment.
+You annotate GKE service accounts to add a trust relationship with a Google Cloud service account.
+This annotation provides Ray nodes in your Anyscale cluster access to resources in your Google Cloud account, such as the default Cloud Storage bucket configured during your cloud deployment.

 View cluster service account